The Far Right Playbook

 Evading Democracy & Suppressing Voters

-We expect that when we participate in democracy, that our voices will be heard, our votes will be counted and that our values will be represented by the elected government.
+We expect that when we participate in democracy, our voices will be heard, our votes will be counted and that our values will be represented by the elected government.
 But when a far-right government is in power, they will work hard to stop voters who are more progressive from participating in democracy.

 - Removing voter rights for people in prison